jnozzi/cocoadev.com/markdown/AutomaticReleaseProperties.md

 Keep that feedback coming!
 I want to keep exploring this idea and looking for its limits.

 ----
 I'm all for exploring a concept, but at the end of the day I have to wonder why you don't just turn on garbage collection and be done with it?
 In a language like Objective-C where so much is done by convention rather than being enforced by the compiler, it's really helpful to stick with the convention unless there's a compelling reason for doing otherwise.
 It seems like you're adding significant complexity here to avoid a fairly small bit of work (setting properties to nil), or to avoid using the system that's designed to solve the very problem you're addressing, and more.
-The complexity comes from the fact that you have to understand what this General/ReleaseProperties thing does, you have to remember when you can and when you can't use it, and you have to explain it to anyone else that might ever look at your code. -CS
+The complexity comes from the fact that you have to understand what this ReleaseProperties thing does, you have to remember when you can and when you can't use it, and you have to explain it to anyone else that might ever look at your code. -CS

 ----